Death of a legend

 1959 - Left-half Tommy Leishman made his reds bow in a 2-0 Second Division home defeat of Charlton Athletic.
 Alan A’Court and Roger Hunt were on target.

-1903 - Keeper Charles Cotton made the first of his thirteen reds appearances as we lost 4-2 at Wolverhampton Wanderers.
-Jack Parkinson and Alex Raisbeck struck our goals, while Adam Haywood and Billy Wooldridge both scored twice for the home side.
+1903 – Keeper Charles Cotton made the first of his thirteen reds appearances as we lost 4-2 at Wolverhampton Wanderers.
+Jack Parkinson and Alex Raisbeck struck our goals, while Billy Wooldridge bagged a treble, the last of his five goals past us, with Adam Haywood also scoring for the home side.

-2003 - We played our first game at Manchester City's new City Of Manchester Stadium.
+2003 - We played our first game at Manchester City’s new City Of Manchester Stadium.
 Vladimír Šmicer scored our 250th League goal against City, a header that was missed by the TV cameras.
-Nicolas Anelka had put the home side in front but Didi Hamann also struck to give us the lead before another ex-red, Robbie Fowler, nabbed a very late goal as the game ended 2-2.
+Nicolas Anelka had put the home side in front with one of his five goals past us, but Didi Hamann also struck to give us the lead before another ex-red, Robbie Fowler, nabbed a very late goal as the game ended 2-2.
 Jon Otsemobor played his sixth and final reds game.

 We have also twice recently hosted City at Anfield